 After you add a send data function to a page block, you must specify exactly data you want to send.
 To do that, click "Edit webhook" (the send data function is technically known as a webhook):

 After you click "Edit webhook", you can map data to your table columns.
 You add columns one at a time, and for each column you specify what data to send:

-When you select what data you want to populate in the database column, you can either select a variable or type a value in directly.
+When you specify what data to send to a column, you can either select a variable from your app or write in a value: